RiccardoScott1/postgres_text/article_long.md

 LIMIT 10;
 ```

 While these queries work, they’re inefficient for frequent use.
-To improve performance, create a GIN index:
+To improve performance, create a GIN index (see below for explanation):

-# ---- COMMENT: what's a GIN index? ----

 ```sql
 CREATE INDEX pgweb_idx ON pgweb USING GIN (to_tsvector('english', body));